 National Relay Service

-If you have a hearing or speech impairment and wish to contact our Info centre, you can use the National Relay Service (NRS)
+If you have a hearing or speech impairment and wish to contact us, you can use the National Relay Service (NRS)

 - TTY users phone 133 677 then ask for 1300 302 502